-COPYRIGHT NOTICE - This audit manual is intended for internal use.
-It may be reproduced and distributed (in print and electronic format) only for OAG employees and provincial auditors general, the Auditor General of Bermuda, and their respective audit staff.
-This manual cannot be distributed to or reproduced by third parties.
-This includes email, fax, mail, hand delivery or use of any other method of distribution.
-The CICA Handbook sections are reproduced here for your use with the permission of the Canadian Institute of Chartered Accountants (the “CICA”).
-They may not be modified, copied, or distributed in any form, as this would infringe the CICA’s copyright.
+COPYRIGHT NOTICE — This document is intended for internal use.
+It cannot be distributed to or reproduced by third parties without prior written permission from the Copyright Coordinator for the Office of the Auditor General of Canada.
+This includes email, fax, mail and hand delivery, or use of any other method of distribution or reproduction.
+CPA Canada Handbook sections and excerpts are reproduced herein for your non-commercial use with the permission of The Chartered Professional Accountants of Canada (“CPA Canada”).
+These may not be modified, copied or distributed in any form as this would infringe CPA Canada’s copyright.
+Reproduced, with permission, from the CPA Canada Handbook, The Chartered Professional Accountants of Canada, Toronto, Canada.

 1052 Audit procedures for obtaining audit evidence